-For nonstructural measures, the level of risk reduction is variable, as every structure in the aggregation has a unique ground surface elevation and structural attributes such as foundation height, value, and condition.
+For nonstructural, the level of risk reduction is variable, as every structure in the aggregation has a unique ground surface elevation and structural attributes such as foundation height, value, and condition.
 Each of these factors led to each individual structure, in the project area, having a different level of risk reduction relative to its neighbors and other structures in the inventory.
-The result is that the TSP does not have a single level of risk reduction, but rather 3,298 different levels.
+The result is that the RP does not have a single level of risk reduction, but rather 2,051 different levels.
 The level of risk reduction can be summarized by how many structures see risk reduction for each of the eight flood frequencies ran through HEC-FDA, see Appendix G Economics and Social Vulnerability for additional discussion on the risk reduction.

-7.2.6.1 Costs and Level of Design
+7.2.1 Project Cost and Level of Design